How to Get Rid of Split Ends

 How to Get Rid of Split Ends in 4 Easy Steps

 You may well recognise some of the culprits listed above.
-If you already have a split ends you may be wondering how on earth you can fix them.
-Well here’s what we recommend in 4 easy steps.
+If you already have split ends, you may be wondering how you can fix them.
+Well, here’s what I recommend in 4 easy steps.

 STEP 1: Cut It

-Allow the split ends to linger and you’ll find they ride up the hair shaft, causing further damage to the hair and even breakage.
+Allow split ends to linger, and you’ll find they ride up the hair shaft, causing further damage to the hair and even breakage.
 Nip them in the bud with a trim every 6 to 8 weeks.
-We can almost hear the sharp intake of breath.
+I can almost hear the sharp intake of breath.
 But here’s the thing.
-Trimming your hair on a regular basis will leave your hair looking longer and more lush.
-This may sound counter-intuitive.
-However, a sharp edge at the ends of the hair leaves hair looking fuller than it does if the ends have become scraggly and broken.
-Plus if your hair breaks because the split ends are riding up the hair, you’ll probably find you have to cut your hair much shorter to repair the damage.
+Trimming your hair will leave your hair looking longer and lusher.
+That may sound counter-intuitive.
+However, a sharp edge at the ends of the hair leaves hair looking fuller than it does if the ends become scraggly and broken.
+Plus, if your hair breaks because the split ends are riding up the hair, you’ll probably find you have to cut your hair much shorter to repair the damage.

 STEP 2: Cool It

 Give your hair a break from the straighteners, turn down the temperature on the hairdryer and let your hair dry naturally once a week.
-Use a leave in conditioner to add moisture to hair when styling.
-So, keeping focused on two things really helps when dealing with split ends; use less heat and add more moisture to the hair.
-Adding moisture to the hair helps to smooth the cuticle and stop any further breakage.
+Use a leave-in conditioner to add moisture to hair when styling.
+So, keeping focused on two things helps when dealing with split ends; use less heat and add moisture to the hair.
+Adding moisture helps smooth the cuticle and stop further breakage.